AGProjects/sylkrtc.js/README.md

 * pcConfig: configuration options for `RTCPeerConnection`.
 [Reference](http://w3c.github.io/webrtc-pc/#configuration).
 * mediaConstraints: constraints to be used when getting the local user media.
 [Reference](http://www.w3.org/TR/mediacapture-streams/#mediastreamconstraints).
 * offerOptions: `RTCOfferOptions`.
 [Reference](http://w3c.github.io/webrtc-pc/#idl-def-RTCOfferOptions).
+* localStream: if specified, it will be used by sylkrtc instead of using `getUserMedia`.

 Example: